NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Introduction

 \section{Introduction}

 Due to the booming popularity of social media and the advance in geo-positioning technology, location-based social networks (LBSNs) have been proliferating in recent years.
-LBSN Services/APPs, such as \emph{Foursquare, Yelp}, have huge amounts of data, consisting of spatial locations, texts, check-in information, and social relationship.
-For one thing, in LBSNs, users' visiting to spatial places may further be shaped by their social relationships~\cite{cho2011friendship}, as they are more likely to visit places that their friends and people similar to them visited in the past.
-For another, according to users check-in records, different spatial places have different suitable visiting time for visitors.
+LBSN Services, such as \emph{Foursquare, Yelp}, have huge amounts of data, consisting of spatial locations, texts, check-in information, and social relationship.

+In LBSNs, users' visiting to spatial places may further be shaped by their social relationships~\cite{cho2011friendship}, as they are more likely to visit places that their friends and people having similar preferences to them visited in the past.
+In addition, according to the users' check-in records, we can know that different spatial places have different suitable visiting time for visitors.
 For instance, bars and nightclubs may be less attractive during daytime, and conversely some art museums do not open at night.
+In particular,~\cite{xiangguo2020social} points that information in social networks can become an important basis for analyzing user preferences in spatial keyword query.

-With a rich source of spatio-temporal data and social relationships in LBSNs, spatial keyword query becomes increasingly complex.
+With a rich source of spatio-temporal data and social relationships in LBSNs, we can obtain the true needs of the users more precisely through analysis of these extra information.
+However, spatial keyword query becomes increasingly complex when taking temporal information and social relationships into consideration at the same time.
+Therefore, a framework that can aggregate spatial, temporal and social information well is urgently needed to tackle with Social-based Time-aware Spatial Keyword Query (STSKQ).

-Various approaches~\cite{li2011ir,liu2015linq,wu2012framework} have been designed to support spatial keyword query, and these approaches mainly focus on keywords and spatial location.
-However, to our knowledge, no prior work has taken both social information and temporal information into account.
-As stated in~\cite{chen2017time,cho2011friendship}, the spatial keyword query cannot satisfy users' requirement if temporal and social information is neglected.
+Recently, various approaches~\cite{li2011ir,liu2015linq,wu2012framework} have been designed to support spatial keyword query, and these approaches mainly focus on keywords and spatial location.
+As~\cite{chen2017time,cho2011friendship} state, the spatial keyword query cannot satisfy users' requirements if temporal and social information are neglected.~\cite{xiangguo2020social} proposes a hybrid index structure named SAIR-Tree that considers the attributes of social, spatial, and textual information with an approximate algorithm and an exact algorithm.
+Nevertheless, SAIR-Tree still ignores the temporal information in location-based social networks (LBSNs).
+Although~\cite{vi2012spatial} seems to take both temporal information and social information into account,~\cite{vi2012spatial} focuses on the real-time service like \emph{Twitter}.
+In their model, fresher tweets written by users that have more followers have priority.
+Besides, the number of replies also contributes to the priority.
+Therefore, their model does not make full use of social network and is not suitable for the services like \emph{Foursquare}.